ujjwal-kr/ram/README.md

 ## Documentation
 Official documentation for the RAM programming language.
 Please open an issue if you find any bugs, or want some features to be chaged or added.

-The language has 5 variables `lx`, `rv` (for storing numbers), `string` (for storing a string), `vec int` for storing a float vector and `vec str` for storing a string vector which are global.
+The language has 6 variables `lx`, `rv` (for storing numbers), `string` and `lxstring` (for storing a string), `vec int` for storing a float vector and `vec str` for storing a string vector.
+All of these are global variavles.
 The data stored in them is preserved when a code block is switched.
 Details about how to use them is further in the documentation.

 ## Contents
  - [Comments](#comments)